Wednesday, December 23, 2009

 Clowning has a long history and tradition, but in recent decades the image of a clown has morphed and been warped.
 Clowns such as Emmett Kelly and Lou Jacobs are a bygone breed.
 They were clowns of the great tent-circuses known as “mud shows.”
 However, these are not the clowns that today’s public recognizes.

+Modern clowns wear less make up that does not hide their faces, but simply accentuates and exaggerates their features.
+They engage their audience in a way that pokes fun, but are not seeking to be threatening or humiliating to the spectators.
 In my view, truly good clowning uplifts people.
 The clown is the butt of the joke and makes their audience triumphant through the clown’s bumbling failures and successes.
 A clown pokes fun at humanity and general and rather than claiming victims who become the object of laugher, invites the spectators to laugh at themselves.

 Good clowning can certainly be an art, though a vastly underrated one.
 Circus giants such as Ringling Bros. and Cirque du Soleil are continuing the clown tradition, but adapting it to the needs of their productions.
 Small outfits such as Vermont youth circus, Circus Smirkus are bringing young people into the artform.